 Starting from the top of the Chapel, Cliveden Conservation painstakingly cleaned the ceiling and the moulded ribs with beautiful bosses carved with foliage, instruments, and emblems.
 The team then worked their way downwards to clean and restore the historic wood panelling.
 Ornate features such as the carved screen, pediment and wooden cornice which runs around the chapel were all repaired and cleaned.

 The previous repair works to the roof of the Chapel had resolved the problem of damp but work needed to be carried out to mend the damage.
 Cliveden carefully stripped all the paint from the walls and repaired the plaster work behind.
-The walls were then redecorated using a special breathable emulsion to help elevate any remaining damp.
+The walls were then redecorated using a breathable emulsion to help alleviate any remaining damp.

 In addition to being contracted to carry out specialist conservation work to the Chapel, Cliveden Conservation was appointed by the college to clean and repair the Pelican Sundial situated in the main quad.
 This iconic symbol built in 1581, features 24 different dials with signs of the Zodiac, phases of the moon, and a gilded pelican sitting on an armillary sphere; a hollow framework of rings symbolising planets orbiting the earth.
 Cliveden Conservation re-gilded and cleaned the Pelican as well as repointing and touching in the lettering.